CompAndSave/hugo-decap-ti/content/posts/eco-friendly-back-to-school.md

 You can head to [Schoola](https://www.schoola.com/) for donating clothes and purchasing them too.
 Schoola has been praised as an "amazing mash-up of community building, upcycling, and commerce."
 Parents can donate gently used kids and women's clothing by mail from home with free shipping.
 Or you can simply shop their "new-to-you" items!
 Plus, every new customer gets 25% off in the Schoola welcome email.

 Better World Books generates funding for leading literacy initiatives around the world.
 Every book you buy or donate expands our collective impact.
 Better World Books supports book drives and collects used books and textbooks through a network of over 2,300 college campuses and partnerships with over 3,000 libraries nationwide.
 To date, they have raised millions of dollars for literacy, saved millions of books from landfills, created jobs for hundreds of people, and provided wonderful books to millions of readers worldwide.

-Fun, colorful, and always cool, [Bixbee](http://www.bixbee.com/) bags and backpacks are perfect for school, sports, and backyard adventures.
-Bixbee will donate a schoolbag with supplies to a child in need for each bag purchased.
-Perfectly sized to carry everything kids need, Bixbee bags are pvc, bpa, lead, and phthalate free.

 Kids love getting new shoes for school, and with every product you purchase from [TOMS](http://www.toms.com/), they'll provide help to a person in need.
 Their giving partners provide TOMS products or services, supporting sustainable and responsible programs for at risk communities.
 Vegan TOMS are made with no animal byproducts.
 Designed for women, men, and kids, TOMS vegan collection includes sneakers, slip-ons, and more.